-These are our general guidelines about maintaining a healthy community for our Bear Creek students, visitors, faculty, and staff.
-At this time, we are in the process of developing specific infection control guidelines that will comprehensively address COVID-19 safety concerns for the upcoming 2020 – 2021 school year.
+These are our current 2020 – 2021 guidelines about maintaining a healthy community for our Bear Creek students, visitors, faculty, and staff.
 Please note that the guidelines below will be updated to reflect new recommendations when they are released by the CDC and King County Public Health.

 Please keep your child home from school if he/she exhibits any of the following: